rcabarreto/forumApp/README.md

 ## Deployment

+I created a Dockerfile to containerize this project making it easy to deploy to a production environment.
+In production the system uses a production grade database, in this case is MySQL.
+It also uses a NGINX as proxy server.
+See docker-compose for more details on the infrastructure.

-I made deployment using docker-compose, but before starting, you should add the following to your hosts file.
+If you want to try the Docker deployment, just add the following to your hosts file.
 ````
 127.0.0.1    www.vanhackforum.com app.vanhackforum.com pma.vanhackforum.com
 ````

-Then just CD into the project and run
+Then just cd into the project and run

 ````
 $ docker-compose up